GNOME: Release cycle

 Each of the component software products in the GNOME project has its own version number and release schedule.
 However, individual module maintainers coordinate their efforts to create a full GNOME stable release on an approximately six-month schedule, alongside its underlying libraries such as GTK and GLib.
 Some experimental projects are excluded from these releases.

 Before GNOME 40, GNOME version numbers followed the scheme v.xx.yy.
 Here, v is a major version, which can include large changes such as ABI breakage; these have no regular schedule and occur in response to requirements for large-scale changes. xx is a minor version, released on the above schedule of approximately every 6 months, in which the 1- or 2-digit number's parity indicates the type of release: if xx is even (e.g. 3.20) the release is considered stable, whereas if xx is odd, it represents a current development snapshot (e.g. 3.21) that will eventually evolve into the next stable release. yy indicates a point release, e.g. 3.20.6; these are made on a frequency of weeks in order to fix issues, add non-breaking enhancements, etc.

-GNOME 40 started a new versioning scheme in which a single number is incremented each biannual release.
+GNOME 40 started a new versioning scheme in which a single number is incremented with each semi-annual release.
 The number is followed by a dot and then "alpha", "beta", or "rc" for a development release, or a decimal for a minor stable release (much like the yy mentioned previously).

 GNOME releases are made to the main FTP server in the form of source code with configure scripts, which are compiled by operating system vendors and integrated with the rest of their systems before distribution.
-Most vendors only use stable and tested versions of GNOME, and provide it in the form of easily installed, pre-compiled packages.
+Most vendors only use stable and tested versions of GNOME and provide it in the form of easily installed, pre-compiled packages.
 The source code of every stable and development version of GNOME is stored in the GNOME git source code repository.
-Interested users can obtain a snapshot of a git branch and build a cutting-edge version for their own use.

 A number of build scripts (such as JHBuild or formerly GARNOME) are available to help automate the process of compiling the source code.